 The first command adds a remote, called “origin”, and sets the URL to ssh://email@example.com/repository.git.

-You can name your remote whatever you'd like, but the URL needs to point to an actual remote repository.
+origin is a common convention for where your authoritative, upstream copy of the code will live.
+The URL needs to point to an actual remote repository.
 For example, if you wanted to push code to GitHub, you would need to use the repository URL that they provide.

-In the future, when you have commits that you want to push to the server, you can simply type "git push".
+In the future, when you have more commits to push, you can default to typing